cordoval/CCDNMessage/README.md

 7) Symlink assets to your public web directory by running this in the command line:

 	php app/console assets:install --symlink web/

+For more help/support, questions and suggestions visit www.codeconsortium.com